Enriko Kehl: ONE Championship

 On January 9, 2019, it was reported that Kehl had signed with the Singapore-based promotion ONE Championship.

 On March 8, 2019, he made his promotional debut at ONE Championship: Reign of Valor, defeating Liam Nolan by second-round TKO.

 Kehl was entered into the 2019 ONE Featherweight Kickboxing World Grand Prix, which featured names like Giorgio Petrosyan and Yodsanklai Fairtex.
-On May 17, 2019, he lost to Dzhabar Askerov in the Grand Prix Quarter-Final by unanimous decision at ONE Championship: Enter the Dragon.
+On May 17, 2019, he lost to Dzhabar Askerov in the Grand Prix Quarter-final by unanimous decision at ONE Championship: Enter the Dragon.

 On November 16, 2019, Kehl defeated Armen Petrosyan by second-round TKO at ONE Championship: Age Of Dragons.

 Kehl faced promotional newcomer Chingiz Allazov at ONE on TNT 1 on April 7, 2021.
 He won a close bout via split decision.

 Kehl faced Davit Kiria in the quarter-finals of the 2021 ONE Kickboxing Featherweight Grand Prix at ONE Championship: First Strike on October 15, 2021.
 He lost the fight by first-round TKO.

 Kehl faced Tayfun Özcan at ONE: Full Circle on February 25, 2022.
 He lost the bout via unanimous decision.

 GLORY Kickboxing

 On January 23, 2023, Kehl announced that he has signed a multi-year contract with GLORY.
+Kehl faced Guerric Billet in a lightweight title eliminator at Glory 86 on May 27, 2023.
+He won the fight by unanimous decision.

+Kehl challenged the Glory Lightweight champion Tyjani Beztati at Glory Heavyweight Grand Prix on March 9, 2024.
+He lost the fight by unanimous decision.